-- 90kg tanks — permanently installed and filled onsite at residential homes or businesses operating commercial gas appliances.
+- 90kg tanks — permanently installed and filled onsite at residential homes or businesses operating commercial gas appliances

 REMEMBER: LPG gases are highly flammable, odourless, and asphyxiants.
 They should be stored outdoors away from heat and other ignitions sources (including static electricity).

 Acetylene is an industrial gas used for cutting applications and welding steel.
-It’s extremely volatile and must be dissolved in a solvent and stored in special cylinders containing a porous mass.
+As it’s an extremely volatile gas, acetylene must be dissolved in a solvent and stored in a special cylinder containing a porous mass.